Morphylus/unity_ros_teleoperation/README.md

 | Alma | Full Alma model compatible with Unity and linked to TF syste | [Assets/Components/Alma](Assets/Components/Alma) | Needs mesh clean up |

+## Scenes
+In general the scenes should have a few objects by default:
+- Light source (usually the default directional light)
+- MR Interaction Setup (this enables AR/VR support and acts as a camera)
+- Debug canvas (will autolink to the menu and shows debug messages)
+- Palm Menu (menu to interact and toggle things with)
+- Root (The roof of the TF/object tree)

 ---

 # THINGS TO DO